-Mr. Shafer reviewed the monthly landscaping report as contained in the agenda package and is available for public review in the District Office during normal business hours.
+Mr. Shafer reviewed the Monthly Landscaping Report, included in the agenda package and available for public review in the District Office during normal business hours.

-Mr. Shafer stated I will be the new account manager for Harmony.
-We completed installing the sod, and we are beginning to mulch and do detail work and pruning shrubs.
-We have a full-time pest control applicator on staff, as well as an irrigation technician on staff.
-We have hired four additional members to help with mulch.
+Mr. Shafer stated I will be the new Account Manager for Harmony.
+We completed installing the sod and are beginning to mulch and do detail work and pruning shrubs.
+We have a full-time Pest Control Applicator on staff, as well as an Irrigation Technician on staff.
+We hired four additional members to help with mulch.

-Mr. Couch stated I am taking over as branch manager.
-Mr. Nicholson has moved to a sales role within the company.
+Mr. Couch stated I am taking over as Branch Manager.
+Mr. Nicholson moved to a sales role within the company.